Pregnancy and COVID: A Q&A

-Is there any information available yet about the effects of COVID on pregnancy and unborn babies?
+Is there any information available yet about the effects of COVID-19 on pregnancy and unborn babies?

-Thus far, there is no evidence that COVID is more severe in pregnant women compared with non-pregnant women, but we really need more information.
-However, we do know that pregnant women can get very sick, so it is important that if a pregnant woman feels ill or has symptoms, she calls her doctor.
-In terms of the baby, there is not evidence that COVID causes birth defects.
-There are also no cases of the virus being passed to the fetus during pregnancy or childbirth.
-However, once the baby is born, an ill mother can pass the virus to her baby.
+There is now some evidence that COVID-19 may be more severe in pregnant women compared with non-pregnant women.
+This highlights how important it is that if a pregnant woman feels ill or has symptoms, she calls her doctor.
+In terms of the baby, there is no evidence that COVID-19 causes birth defects.
+Although there are now some cases of the virus being passed to the fetus during pregnancy or childbirth, this seems to happen only rarely.
+Once the baby is born, an ill mother can pass the virus to her baby.

 What hospital procedures will be different right now?
 Who can accompany the mother to the hospital for delivery?

 Most hospitals are limiting visitors to one support person during the delivery hospitalization.
 That needs to be the same person throughout labor.
 Visitors are asked to stay in the room and not visit other areas in the hospital, such as the cafeteria or nursery.
 Labor and delivery units are carefully screening all patients and visitors for symptoms.
 If a pregnant woman has symptoms, she is asked to wear a mask, and she is separated from others.
 L&D staff have increased their use of personal protective equipment, including the use of masks.
 Surfaces in the hospital are being frequently cleaned and disinfected.
 Measures are being taken to ensure social distancing, as much as possible, in the hospital setting including waiting and registration areas.

 If a woman has COVID-19, then she and her doctor should discuss various options.
 One option is for her to express her milk and feed the milk to her infant.
 Another option is to breastfeed her baby after washing her hands carefully and while wearing a mask.

 What would you tell mothers if they’re expecting their first baby during this time?